-A year after its announcement, AirPlay 2 finally went live with iOS 11.4, HomePod 11.4 and tvOS 11.4.
+A year after its announcement, AirPlay 2 finally went live in 2018 on iOS, HomePod and Apple TV.
 The new standard brings a number of big updates to Apple's AirPlay platform, like multi-room audio.
 Sure, you may know the basics of AirPlay β you can ping music from your iPhone to your Apple TV β but have you ever gone beyond that?

 Don't believe us?
 Read on to find out everything you need to know about Apple AirPlay 2 and how you could be getting more from your media setup.